I Don't Want to Have to Marry You

 "I Don't Want to Have to Marry You" is a song written by Fred Imus and Phil Sweet, and recorded by American country music duo Jim Ed Brown and Helen Cornelius.

 It was released in July 1976 as the first single and title track from the album I Don't Want to Have to Marry You.
-It was the most successful single for both Jim Ed Brown and Helen Cornelius as both a duo and as solo artists.
-The single was the only number one of their careers and stayed at number one for two weeks and spent a total of ten weeks on the country chart.
+For Cornelius, It was the most successful single of her career.
+For Brown, it came second in success to his 1959 recording, "The Three Bells;" the number one country and pop single recorded with his sisters, Maxine and Bonnie Brown.
+"I Don't Want to Have to Marry You" stayed at number one for two weeks and spent a total of ten weeks on the country chart.